ashlynn4567/Tech-Blog/README.md

 ## To-Do:

 - npm init and double check all dependencies.
 Check that seed and start script are correct.
-- Add secret to .env.
-Also add secret to deep thoughts .env
 - Test all functionality.
 - CSS Stylesheets and Handlebars adjustments
 - Utilizing more backend routes on the front-end